yetibot/yetibot.github.io/resources/templates/md/pages/user-guide.md

 ## Data

-Yeibot commands by default return a pretty-printed response for human consumption, but the underlying data is preserved and accessible as well.
+Yetibot commands by default return a pretty-printed response for human consumption, but the underlying data is preserved and accessible as well.

 ```yetibot